 We house a Resource Reference Library at the Centre.

 We partner with organisations that promote a dyslexia-friendly society for all

 "Research has shown us that dyslexics have a different way of processing information which is caused by physical differences or ‘wiring’ of the brain.
 This can result in challenges affecting traditional learning methods like mental maths, memory and concentration as well as the general approach of how to learn to read, write and spell.
 But it may also result in a pattern of strengths like critical thinking, storytelling, creativity and communication skills.
 Each dyslexic faces different challenges, but is also equipped with different strengths.
 Early identification of both challenges and strengths is key to success to preserve self-esteem and to excel educationally.

 Along with my team at the CDC, we aim to ensure that all dyslexic students are identified, inspired and enabled to reach their full potential in their educational environment and beyond.”

 CO-Founder and Director of the Caribbean Dyslexia Centre

 Having dyslexia doesn't mean you're not bright, it means that you have an alternative way of thinking.
 Dyslexics view the world very differently from others.
 You might say they see more.
 While most people perceive the world linearly, dyslexics see in multiple perspectives.
-However, this becomes a serious handicap when viewing linear symbols, such as letters or words.
+However, this can become a serious handicap when viewing linear symbols, such as letters, numbers or words.